MicrosoftDocs/learn/learn-pr/azure/intro-machine-teaching/includes/3-how.md

 | Plant leg           | Plant the leg with enough impulse (force at the moment of impact) to support the weight of the robot. |
 | Swing leg           | This is the gait phase that generates most of the forward motion. |

 The first gait phase is about pushing off and picking up enough speed to vault over the other leg when you plant it.
 In the second phase, velocity doesn’t matter nearly as much.
 Walkers succeed in the second phase when they plant their leg with enough force to support the weight of the body.
 Otherwise, the walker will collapse to the ground.
 The final phase has yet another primary objective: forward motion.
-This phase is the big mover of the three gaits.
+This phase is the significant mover of the three gaits.
 During the first and second phase, the body doesn’t move forward very much even when the phases are very successful.

 #### Types of skills

-There are 3 types of skills that you will use in the visual language of brain design:
+There are three types of skills that you'll use in the visual language of brain design:

 - **Perception skills** process sensory information to perceive, predict, classify, detect or filter.
 They include advance perception (computer vision, sound processing, etc.), prediction and classification.
-It is normally implemented using Machine Learning algorithms.
+It's normally implemented using Machine Learning algorithms.
 - **Action skills** that make real-time human-like decisions.
 They can be implemented with any of the Automated Intelligence set of technologies (control theory, optimization algorithms, expert systems, expert rules) when these technologies are the simplest that solve the task.
-And it can also be implemented using Deep Reinforcement Learning when the strategy has to be automatically learnt.
+And it can also be implemented using Deep Reinforcement Learning when the strategy has to be automatically learned.
 - **Selector skills** that act as supervisors deciding what action skill is best fit for each particular scenario.
 If the decision is straightforward, the selector is programmable (implemented with regular if-then lines of code).
-If the decision is fuzzy and difficult to make, it has to be learnt and it will be implemented with Deep Reinforcement Learning.
+If the decision is fuzzy and difficult to make, it has to be learned and it will be implemented with Deep Reinforcement Learning.

 ### 2. How to orchestrate skills/modules